quicwg/ops-drafts/draft-ietf-quic-applicability.md

 not admit server traffic for which it has not kept state for corresponding packets from the client.

-A QUIC application can adjust idle periods to manage the risk of timeout (noting that idle periods and the network idle timeout is distinct from the connection idle timeout, defined as the minimum of the idle timeout parameter in Section 10.1 of {{QUIC}}), but then there are three options:
+A QUIC application can adjust idle periods to manage the risk of timeout (noting that idle periods and the network idle timeout is distinct from the connection idle timeout, defined as the minimum of either endpoint's idle timeout parameter; see Section 10.1 of {{QUIC}}), but then there are three options:

-- Ignore it, if the application-layer protocol consists only of interactions with no or very short idle periods, or the protocol's resistance to NAT rebinding is sufficient.
+- Ignore the issue, if the application-layer protocol consists only of interactions with no or very short idle periods, or the protocol's resistance to NAT rebinding is sufficient.
 - Ensure there are no long idle periods.
 - Resume the session after a long idle period, using 0-RTT resumption when appropriate.